How is Income Support calculated?

 If you’re a social housing tenant

 Your rent and services will usually be paid directly to your landlord.
 If the amount of Income Support you are entitled to is less than your rent, you'll need to arrange to pay the balance to your landlord yourself.

 Your Income Support will normally be paid directly to Andium Homes for your rent and service charges.

-If you’re not renting from Andium Homes
+If you’re renting privately

 We can pay some (or all) of your Income Support to your landlord, to help pay your rent.